agrosner/KBinding/README.md

 ```

 The base class of `BaseObservable` by default handles propagating changes of the ViewModel
- and fields to the bindings when notified.
+ and fields to the observableBindings when notified.
 In order to notify changes to the parent `ViewModel`,
  we have three options:

   1. Override a fields `setter` and notify changes to our `BaseObservable`: